intel/pmem-csi/README.md

 For each Kubernetes version, four different deployment variants are provided:

-   - `direct` or `lvm`: one uses DeviceMode:Direct, the other DeviceMode:LVM.
+   - `direct` or `lvm`: one uses direct device mode, the other LVM device mode.
    - `testing`: the variants with `testing` in the name enable debugging features and shouldn't be used in production.

-For example, to deploy for production with DeviceMode:LVM onto Kubernetes 1.14, use:
+For example, to deploy for production with LVM device mode onto Kubernetes 1.14, use:

 ```sh
     $ kubectl create -f - deploy/kubernetes-1.14/pmem-csi-lvm.yaml